sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/entities.md

 deregister   |
 -------------|------
-description  | `true` if the entity should be removed when it stops sending keepalive messages.
+description  | If the entity should be removed when it stops sending keepalive messages, `true`.
 Otherwise, `false`. required     | false type         | Boolean default      | `false`